-The Doctor of Philosophy with an emphasis in Educational Administration/Educational Leadership and Organizational Development encompasses five specialties: P-12 Administration, Post-secondary Administration, Sport Administration, Human Resource Development, and Evaluation.
+The Doctor of Philosophy in Educational Leadership and Organizational Development encompasses five specialties: P-12 Administration, Post-secondary Administration, Sport Administration, Human Resource Development, and Evaluation.
 It prepares graduates to understand and perform basic and applied research in their specialty area.

 The program offers five areas of emphasis which are listed below.
 To learn more, just click on the area of specialization.

-"The doctoral program in educational leadership and organizational development is an extremely rewarding experience particularly in light of the fact that the faculty and staff’s flexibility and knowledge allow me to focus my research in areas that hold great interest for me."
+"The doctoral program in educational leadership and organizational development was an extremely rewarding experience particularly in light of the fact that the faculty and staff’s flexibility and knowledge allowed me to focus my research in areas that hold great interest for me."

 "The Educational Leadership and Organizational Development doctoral program has contributed significantly to my knowledge and growth as a researcher and evaluator.
 As a student I have had the opportunity to conduct and publish research with some of the brightest and well-respected minds in their given field of study.
 I have been most impressed by the accessibility and genuine support provided by all of the faculty and staff."